mariovas3/nlp_models/README.md

 ## Will contain models implemented with PyTorch.
+* I expect to push mostly text-based models in the very near future;
 ### Currently has:
 * Implementation of BERT for pretraining;
   * In the BERT directory there is a demo jupyter notebook demonstrating how to pretrain BERT;